 |Here you sum up the argument (the 'response' to the

 text(s) that you have read).

 For more info about three-part essay structure, see

-For hands-on advice on how to write a response paper, see
+For step-by-step instructions on how to write a response paper, see